 A poultice of the leaves can be used to treat spider bites, an infusion of the plant has been used as eyewash and an infusion of the tops has been used as a wash in sweat houses.
-First peoples would get horses to ingest smoke from burning the plant to increase the horses’ endurance.
-American vetch is an excellent grazing and fodder plant for game birds, small mammals, black bear and blacktail deer.
+First people would get horses to ingest smoke from burning the plant to increase the horses’ endurance.
+American vetch is an excellent grazing and fodder plant for game birds, small mammals, black bears, and blacktail deer.
 Horses, sheep, and cattle will browse on the aerial portions of American vetch.

-Growing in disturbed sites it can be planted to help restore roadsides, former mine sites and disturbed rangelands.
+Growing in disturbed sites it can be planted to help restore roadsides, former mine sites, and disturbed rangelands.
 Use this plant as a native alternative in landscaping.

 It can be found growing from the western arctic south to Texas, the only places it cannot be found is in the far southeast of the states and the eastern arctic.